-Through our Platforms Program, we’re co-investing in platform infrastructure to increase the number of researchers with access to platforms, both the absolute number and the diversity of disciplines.
-This program is also supporting a community of platform developers and managers.
+Through our Platforms Program, we co-invested in platform infrastructure to increase the number of researchers with access to platforms, both the absolute number and the diversity of disciplines.
+This program also supported a community of platform developers and managers.

 We define a research platform as a set of online services that enable researchers to collect or generate data, analyse those data, and produce outputs that can be made findable, accessible, interoperable and reusable (FAIR).
 They often include associated integration and/or orchestration functions and connections to specific data resources.